MonashDataFluency/python-web-scraping/markdowns/section-3-API-based-scraping.md

 Let's say we want to gather some additional data about the Fortune 500 companies and since wikipedia is a rich source for data we decide to use the MediaWiki API to scrape this data.
 One very good place to start would be to look at the **infoboxes** (as wikipedia defines them) of articles corresponsing to each company on the list.
 They essentially contain a wealth of metadata about a particular entity the article belongs to which in our case is a company.

-For e.g. consider the wikipedia article for **walmart** (https://en.wikipedia.org/wiki/Walmart) which includes the following infobox :
+For e.g. consider the wikipedia article for **Walmart** (https://en.wikipedia.org/wiki/Walmart) which includes the following infobox :

 ![An infobox](../images/infobox.png)